frame-lang/frame_transpiler/docs/source/getting_started/introduction/controller.rst

     }

 Here we can see the declaration of the compartment runtime variable, the deferred transition method and the transition execution method.
-Together with the multiplexer

-This concludes our quick overview of a simple Frame spec and the controller code it generates.
+These, together with the multiplexer, comprise the bulk of the Frame controller machinery.